 What can I expect to learn as an intern in the Governor's Office?

-Skill Development: Through this program students will develop the professional skills that will be required in their future careers, no matter what path they take after leaving our office.
-Interns will enhance their ability to communicate in a professional manner, manage time and deliverables, complete tasks that are critical to a busy team, and become familiar with the software used by each department.
+Skill Development: Through this program, students will develop professional skills that will be required in their future careers, no matter what path they take after leaving our office.
+Interns will enhance their ability to communicate in a professional manner; manage time and deliverables; and work in collaboration with colleagues in a fast-paced environment.
 Interns will be encouraged to take initiative on projects within their offices and develop leadership skills.

 Is the internship paid?

 No. Many of our interns find funding through alternate sources such as grants, and stipends provided by their schools.
 We encourage interns to speak to their career services departments to inquire about available options.
 We are happy to complete any paperwork or employer requirements associated with outside grants.

 Are part-time positions available?